znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 With a more or less accurate mapping and working code for the riddles, we were able to play around with the table.

 ## 20.03.
 Tuesday - Production IV
 The last week and still a lot to do.
-Last week, we already split up the groups into different fields of responsibility, everything physical, software/digital development and visual design mainly focused on the interface.
+Last week, we already split up the groups into different fields of responsibility, physical objects, software/digital development and visual design mainly focused on the interface.

 For the physical part, the big task was to build the blocks which then will be moved to the table with the fiducial attached at the bottom.
 Requirements for the block were, that they fit on the table, not damage it and feel good in the hand of the exhibition visitors.
 Last week we decided to make them round because they fit way better in the hand but also it does not matter if you rotate the block to fit inside of the fields for each song snippet on the table.
 It just fits.
 Additionally to the natural feeling of wood, we wanted to give it some extra weight with a metal cylinder inside of the block.
-This not only makes the block feel more solid, it also assists the fit on the table and makes sure the printed fiducial is recognized properly.
-We tried different materials and processes and wat to finish by the next day.
+This not only makes the block feel more solid, it also assists the fit on the table and makes sure the printed fiducial code is recognized properly.
+We tried different materials and processes and wanted to finish by the next day.
 ![Blocks Prototype]({{ site.url }}/assets/posts/spatial-interaction/prototype-blocks.jpg)

 For the visual part, it was mainly the completion of all screens that could be displayed in future.
 Since our work will still be in a state of a prototype at the end, we will need to show that it will have potential in providing a view of the end product.
-Besides the interface, a small part of it took a lot of time, the animation.
-To reinforce the story of our bird, we planned to work on animations.
-Mostly a bird that is flying around.
+Besides the interface, a small part of animations took a lot of time.
+To reinforce the story of our bird, we planned to work on animations, mostly a bird that is flying around.

 On the technically part, we started to enhance the mapping of the blocks which are recognized by the camera.
 Also, we made functions that made it able to map sounds and fields, played the correct sample when lifted, validated if the block was on the correct field or not and played the full self-arranged song when all blocks were placed correctly.
 There is still a long way to go but it is getting closer to the final idea.
 ![Validation Function Prototype]({{ site.url }}/assets/posts/spatial-interaction/prototype-validation.jpg)